16wells/google-photos-icloud-migration/WEB_UI.md

 1. **Configure Settings:**
    - Enter the path to your `config.yaml` file
-   - Select "Use PhotoKit Sync Method" if desired (recommended for macOS)
+   - "Use PhotoKit Sync Method" is selected by default (recommended for macOS)
    - Click "Load Configuration" to verify settings

 2. **Start Migration:**